jonnonz1/nz-statute-book/acts/public/1947/district-courts-act-1947.md

 **Miscellaneous provisions as to officers**

 ### 18 Penalty for assaulting officers
-If any person assaults an officer of a court while in the execution of his duty, that person shall be liable, on an order made by a Judge in that behalf, to a fine not exceeding $300, and the bailiff or any constable may take him into custody, with or without warrant, and bring him before a Judge: provided that nothing in this section shall be deemed to prevent proceedings in respect of that assault being taken against that person under some other Act instead of under this section.
+If any person assaults an officer of a court while in the execution of his duty, that person shall be liable, on an order made by a Judge in that behalf, to a fine not exceeding $300, and the bailiff or any constable may take him into custody, with or without warrant, and bring him before a Judge:provided that nothing in this section shall be deemed to prevent proceedings in respect of that assault being taken against that person under some other Act instead of under this section.

 ### 19 Misconduct of officers
-(1) If any officer of a court is charged—it shall be lawful for a Judge to inquire into the matter in a summary way.
+(1) If any officer of a court is charged—it shall be lawful for a Judge to inquire into the matter.
   (a) with extortion or misconduct while acting under colour or pretence of the process of the court; or (b) with not duly paying or accounting for any money levied or received by him under the authority of this Act,— (2) For the purpose of any such inquiry as aforesaid, the Judge may summon and enforce the attendance of all necessary parties in like manner as the attendance of witnesses in any action may be enforced.